Post-Roe Arkansas

 In other words, SB 149 does not prohibit any contraceptive method, including Plan B and IUDs.

-Q: Could someone travel from Arkansas to another state where abortion is legal to get an abortion?
+Could someone travel from Arkansas to another state where abortion is legal to get an abortion?

-Q: Could Arkansas prosecute someone for receiving an abortion in a state where abortion is legal?
+Could Arkansas prosecute someone for receiving an abortion in a state where abortion is legal?

 Among other legal considerations is something called the “Dormant Commerce Clause” which is a prohibition implicit in the Commerce Clause of the Constitution against states passing legislation that discriminates against or excessively burdens interstate commerce.

 If Arkansas decides to pass a law banning Arkansans from traveling to another state to receive a legal abortion, that could be a violation of the Dormant Commerce Clause.
-If pregnant people fear traveling from Arkansas to California, that could impact interstate commerce between the two states.

 However, it will most likely be up to courts to determine whether such a law would violate the Dormant Commerce Clause, and conservative activist judges are likely to be biased in their rulings.

-The Dormant Commerce Clause is not the only legal uncertainty about laws banning out-of-state abortions, but it is a good example of how complex the issue is.
+The Dormant Commerce Clause is not the only legal uncertainty about laws banning out-of-state abortions, but it is a good example of hose complex the issue is.
 It is very likely that we will not know what will happen with these laws until a state has passed one and the issue has gone before a federal court.

 At the moment, Arkansas does not have any such law on the books, but it could adopt one going forward.